lmcjt37/l3digital/README.md

 The left panel is your query panel, a default query should auto-populate.
 Failing this, use one of the working examples from the site.

 The right panel shows the response back from the server.
-This will allow you to identifies the correct nodes needed for development.
+This will allow you to identify the correct nodes needed for development.

 "Docs" on the far right side will allow you to search for available data, such as the content models available from Contentful CMS.